luckywenfenghe/matlab-mcp-server/README.md

 # MATLAB MCP Server

-A powerful MCP server that integrates MATLAB with Claude AI, allowing you to execute MATLAB code, generate MATLAB scripts from natural language descriptions, and access MATLAB documentation directly through your AI assistant.
+A powerful MCP server that integrates MATLAB with  AI, allowing you to execute MATLAB code, generate MATLAB scripts from natural language descriptions, and access MATLAB documentation directly through your AI assistant.

 ## Features